ddjamalova/Personal_repo/projects.md

 # Masters project

 [Code snippets used in Master's project](https://github.com/ddjamalova/Pangenome) | Sep 2018 - June 2020
-* This repo contains python code snippets used in my Masters project titled **Re-classification of species and genera in family of *Bacillaceae***
+* This repo contains python code snippets used in my Master's project titled **Re-classification of species and genera in family of *Bacillaceae***
 * Mainly